 God’s Call to Discipleship

 This is far more than simply being a better person or avoiding certain sins.
-It’s an invitation to be transformed from the inside out by coming to know ourselves as God’s beloved, made in his image and created to reflect his beauty in our personal lives, in our relationships with others, in the healing of our brokenness and woundedness, in the fellowship of the Church and in fulfilling Christ’s mission in the world.
+It’s an invitation to be transformed from the inside out by coming to know ourselves as God’s beloved, made in God’s image and created to reflect God’s beauty in our personal lives, in our relationships with others, in the healing of our brokenness and woundedness, in the fellowship of the Church and in fulfilling Christ’s mission in the world.

 We become free from judging ourselves by our success and failures, what we think we are and know we’re not.
 We become free from the opinion of others or the whips of what society says we should be.
 We begin to find our true selves and learn to love ourselves as Christ loves us.

 In Christian discipleship we learn what it means to truly love and be free to serve others.
 Through the power of Christ we set aside the hardness, fear and insecurity that keep us from experiencing deep relationships.
 In Christ we come to know healing from the wounds that have shaped us and we find a renewed desire to be a force of good in the lives of those around us.
 Because Jesus knows us as we are – and is our only judge – we can be transparent with ourselves and bring a renewed sense of confidence in our interactions with others.

 In Christian discipleship we become free from those things that control us.
 Things like addictions and compulsive behavior; material excess and uncontrolled spending; fear, jealousy and ingratitude; pride, arrogance and prejudice.
 In Christ, self-control becomes our friend and we realize that the disciplined life is one of freedom – freedom from those things that destroy ourselves, others and the world around us.
 And it’s through this freedom in Christ that peace becomes ours – that peace that only God can give and the world can’t take away.